Open Bible Data Home About News OET Key

 YLT for if indeed I am unrighteous, and anything worthy of death have done, I deprecate not to die; and if there is none of the things of which these accuse me, no one is able to make a favour of me to them; to Caesar I appeal!'

-DBY If then I have done any wrong and committed anything worthy of death, I do not deprecate dying; but if there is nothing of those things of which they accuse me, no man can give me up to them.
+Drby If then I have done any wrong and committed anything worthy of death, I do not deprecate dying; but if there is nothing of those things of which they accuse me, no man can give me up to them.
 I appeal to Caesar.

 RV If then I am a wrong-doer, and have committed anything worthy of death, I refuse not to die: but if none of those things is true, whereof these accuse me, no man can give me up unto them.
 I appeal unto Caesar.

-WBS For if I am an offender, or have committed any thing worthy of death, I refuse not to die: but if there is none of these things of which these accuse me, no man may deliver me to them.
+Wbstr For if I am an offender, or have committed any thing worthy of death, I refuse not to die: but if there is none of these things of which these accuse me, no man may deliver me to them.
 I appeal to Cesar.

-KJB For if I be an offender, or have committed any thing worthy of death, I refuse not to die: but if there be none of these things whereof these accuse me, no man may deliver me unto them.
+KJB-1769 For if I be an offender, or have committed any thing worthy of death, I refuse not to die: but if there be none of these things whereof these accuse me, no man may deliver me unto them.
 I appeal unto Cæsar.

 (For if I be an offender, or have committed anything worthy of death, I refuse not to die: but if there be none of these things whereof these accuse me, no man may deliver me unto them.
 I appeal unto Caesar. )

-BB For yf I had done any hurt, or committed any thyng worthy of death, I refuse not to dye: But yf there be none of these thinges, wherof they accuse me, no man may delyuer me to them.
+Bshps For yf I had done any hurt, or committed any thyng worthy of death, I refuse not to dye: But yf there be none of these thinges, wherof they accuse me, no man may delyuer me to them.
 I appeale vnto Caesar.

 (For if I had done any hurt, or committed anything worthy of death, I refuse not to dye: But if there be none of these things, wherof they accuse me, no man may deliver me to them.
 I appeale unto Caesar.)

-GNV For if I haue done wrong, or committed any thing worthie of death, I refuse not to die: but if there be none of these things whereof they accuse me, no man, to pleasure them, can deliuer me to them: I appeale vnto Caesar.
+Gnva For if I haue done wrong, or committed any thing worthie of death, I refuse not to die: but if there be none of these things whereof they accuse me, no man, to pleasure them, can deliuer me to them: I appeale vnto Caesar.

 (For if I have done wrong, or committed anything worthy of death, I refuse not to die: but if there be none of these things whereof they accuse me, no man, to pleasure them, can deliver me to them: I appeale unto Caesar. )

-CB Yf I haue hurte eny man, or committed eny thinge worthy off death, I refuse not to dye.
+Cvdl Yf I haue hurte eny man, or committed eny thinge worthy off death, I refuse not to dye.
 But yf there are no soch thinges as they accuse me off, then maye no man delyuer me vnto them.
 I appeale vnto the Emperoure.

-(If I have hurt any man, or committed anything worthy off death, I refuse not to dye.
+(If I have hurt any man, or committed anything worthy off death, I refuse not to die.
 But if there are no such things as they accuse me off, then may no man deliver me unto them.
 I appeale unto the Emperor.)

 TNT If I have hurte them or committed eny thinge worthy of deeth I refuse not to dye.
 If none of these thinges are where of they accuse me no man owght to delyver me to them.
 I appeale vnto Cesar.

-(If I have hurt them or committed anything worthy of death I refuse not to dye.
+(If I have hurt them or committed anything worthy of death I refuse not to die.
 If none of these things are where of they accuse me no man owght to delyver me to them.
 I appeale unto Caesar. )

-WYC For if Y haue noyed, ether don ony thing worthi deth, Y forsake not to die; but if no thing of tho is, that thei accusen me, no man may yyue me to hem.
+Wycl For if Y haue noyed, ether don ony thing worthi deth, Y forsake not to die; but if no thing of tho is, that thei accusen me, no man may yyue me to hem.
 Y appele to the emperour.

-(For if I have noyed, ether done any thing worthy death, I forsake not to die; but if no thing of tho is, that they accusen me, no man may give me to them.
+(For if I have noyed, ether done any thing worthy death, I forsake not to die; but if no thing of those is, that they accusen me, no man may give me to them.
 I appele to the emperour.)

-LUT Habe ich aber jemand Leid getan und des Todes wert gehandelt, so weigere ich mich nicht zu sterben; ist aber der keines nicht, des sie mich verklagen, so kann mich ihnen niemand ergeben.
+Luth Habe ich aber jemand Leid getan und des Todes wert gehandelt, so weigere ich mich nicht zu sterben; ist aber der keines nicht, des sie mich verklagen, so kann mich ihnen niemand ergeben.
 Ich berufe mich auf den Kaiser.

-CLV Si enim nocui, aut dignum morte aliquid feci, non recuso mori: si vero nihil est eorum quæ hi accusant me, nemo potest me illis donare.
+ClVg Si enim nocui, aut dignum morte aliquid feci, non recuso mori: si vero nihil est eorum quæ hi accusant me, nemo potest me illis donare.
 Cæsarem appello.

 UGNT εἰ μὲν οὖν ἀδικῶ καὶ ἄξιον θανάτου πέπραχά τι, οὐ παραιτοῦμαι τὸ ἀποθανεῖν; εἰ δὲ οὐδέν ἐστιν ὧν οὗτοι κατηγοροῦσίν μου, οὐδείς με δύναται αὐτοῖς χαρίσασθαι. Καίσαρα ἐπικαλοῦμαι!

-(ei men oun adikō kai axion thanatou pepraⱪa ti, ou paraitoumai to apothanein? ei de ouden estin hōn houtoi kataʸgorousin mou, oudeis me dunatai autois ⱪarisasthai.
+(ei men oun adikō kai axion thanatou pepraⱪa ti, ou paraitoumai to apothanein; ei de ouden estin hōn houtoi kataʸgorousin mou, oudeis me dunatai autois ⱪarisasthai.
 Kaisara epikaloumai!)

 SBL-GNT εἰ μὲν ⸀οὖν ἀδικῶ καὶ ἄξιον θανάτου πέπραχά τι, οὐ παραιτοῦμαι τὸ ἀποθανεῖν· εἰ δὲ οὐδέν ἐστιν ὧν οὗτοι κατηγοροῦσίν μου, οὐδείς με δύναται αὐτοῖς χαρίσασθαι· Καίσαρα ἐπικαλοῦμαι.

-(ei men ⸀oun adikō kai axion thanatou pepraⱪa ti, ou paraitoumai to apothanein; ei de ouden estin hōn houtoi kataʸgorousin mou, oudeis me dunatai autois ⱪarisasthai; Kaisara epikaloumai. )
+(ei men ⸀oun adikō kai axion thanatou pepraⱪa ti, ou paraitoumai to apothanein; ei de ouden estin hōn houtoi kataʸgorousin mou, oudeis me dunatai autois ⱪarisasthai; Kaisara epikaloumai.)

 TC-GNT Εἰ μὲν [fn]γὰρ ἀδικῶ καὶ ἄξιον θανάτου πέπραχά τι, οὐ παραιτοῦμαι τὸ ἀποθανεῖν· εἰ δὲ οὐδέν ἐστιν ὧν οὗτοι κατηγοροῦσί μου, οὐδείς με δύναται αὐτοῖς χαρίσασθαι. Καίσαρα ἐπικαλοῦμαι.

 (Ei men gar adikō kai axion thanatou pepraⱪa ti, ou paraitoumai to apothanein; ei de ouden estin hōn houtoi kataʸgorousi mou, oudeis me dunatai autois ⱪarisasthai.
-Kaisara epikaloumai.)
+Kaisara epikaloumai. )

 25:11 γαρ ¦ ουν CT